ibzsy/ibzsy.github.io/content/posts/on_new_year_resolutions.md

 +++
-author = "Ibrahim"
+author = "ibrahim"
-title = "On New Year Resolutions" date = "2024-12-30"
+title = "on new year resolutions" date = "2024-12-30"
 description = ""
 +++